The Solution¤

 Pros: High purity & high effect possible, be able to sort in many (sub)fractions without multiple expensive and specialized machines.

-Cons: Difficult to get detections right, hard to sort mixed waste, no system has been implemented with this before
+Cons: Difficult to get detections right, extremely hard to sort mixed waste, no system has been implemented with this before

 To get as high a quality as possible, the current idea is that you want to sort as early as possible.
 This is why source sorting is happening.
-For this reason, we believe you want AI system to detect the objects and clever sorting methods to pick these items out at a speed comparable to existing solutions based on mechanical sorting.
-In this way you can save a large anoumt of items, keep the fractions pure and of high quality, and move the industry away from source and towards central sorting.
+For this reason, we believe you want AI system to detect the objects and clever sorting methods to sort these items out at a speed comparable to existing solutions which is based on mechanical sorting.

 Choosing a path forward¤